Don Juan, or If Don Juan Were a Woman

-Don Juan, or If Don Juan Were a Woman (Don Juan ou Si Don Juan était une femme...) is a 1973 erotic drama film directed by Roger Vadim.
+Don Juan, or If Don Juan Were a Woman (Don Juan ou Si Don Juan était une femme...), also known as Ms. Don Juan in the UK-released English dub, is a 1973 erotic drama film directed by Roger Vadim.
 The film stars Brigitte Bardot in her fifth film directed by Vadim.
 Bardot had achieved international stardom when Vadim directed her in the 1956 film And God Created Woman.

 Plot

 In France, Jeanne arrives at a funeral service to visit her cousin Paul, a priest.
 As Paul prays, he sees Jeanne.
 When the funeral is over, the two converse having not seen each other in a year, to which Jeanne confesses she has killed someone.
 Back at her residence, Jeanne talks with Léporella, her secretary, about inheriting her father's wealth after he died of a heart attack.
 She believes she is the reincarnation of Don Juan and prides herself in the destruction of men who have fallen for her charms.
 Shortly after, Léporella leaves and Paul arrives.
 He questions Jeanne's claim that she had murdered someone, to which she recounts the story.

 At an archery competition, Jeanne and Paul watch Pierre Gonzagues, a magistrate, win the championship.
 Pierre drives Jeanne home where as a married man, he states he has had adulterous affairs.
 They have an affair, but he leaves while she is bathing.
 A week later, Jeanne is invited to a dinner by Pierre's wife, along with a playwright and his girlfriend.
 Three months later, she visits Pierre outside as he leaves his workplace.
 At Pierre's residence, Jeanne confesses her love towards him, but he declines to continue their affair.

 Angered at his rejection, Jeanne schemes to trap Pierre in a scandal, in which she invites him to a secluded mansion on an island near Sweden.
 The two have a brief contentious argument, but days later, they subsequently party at a university.
 During an orgy, a brief fight occurs, in which a female blonde student is struck.
 Pierre is then photographed helping the student, which gets published in the French press.
 This causes a political scandal, and Pierre's wife divorces him.